Trump supporter accused of assaulting woman at rally blames president in court filing

 "Bamberger had no prior intention to act as he did," reads the response to the suit filed in U.S. District Court for Western Kentucky.
 "Bamberger would not have acted as he did without Trump and/or the Trump Campaign's specific urging and inspiration."

-Three protesters at the event — Nwanguma, Molly Shah and Henry Brousseau — alleged in the original suit against Trump, Bamberger and another man that audience members pushed and shoved them after being incited by Trump.
+Three protesters at the event — Nwanguma, Molly Shah and Henry Brousseau — alleged in the original suit against Trump, Bamberger and white nationalist Matthew Heimbach that audience members pushed and shoved them after being incited by Trump.

 In a widely shared video of the incident, the president is heard saying "get them out" and pointing at the trio.
 The plaintiffs argue they were just there to "peacefully protest."